e2b-dev/awesome-ai-agents/README.md

 General purpose, Multi-agent

 ### Description
+Multiagent Debate is an implementation of the paper "Improving Factuality and Reasoning in Language Models through Multiagent Debate".
 - The paper illustrates how we may treat different instances of the same language models as a "multiagent society", where individual language model generate and critique the language generations of other instances of the language model
 - The authors find that the final answer generated after such a procedure is both more factually accurate and solves reasoning questions more accurately
 - Illustrating the quantitative difference between multiagent debate and single agent generation on different domains in reasoning and factual validity

 ### Links